Brandon-Roff/Boiler-Plates/Docker/Media/Radarr/README.md

 ## 🤝 Contributing

-If you would like to contribute to Radarr, please check out the [contribution guidelines](https://github.com/Radarr/Radarr/blob/develop/.github/CONTRIBUTING.md).
+If you would like to contribute to Radarr,[Donate Here!](https://radarr.video/donate)

 ## 📃 License